Privacy & Access

 Following a first contact with a Privacy & Access Specialist, they will direct you on how to make a formal access to information request, and ensure that:

 - The request is made in writing, using this application form or a written letter.
-The letter must contain all pieces of information collected within the Freedom of Information form.
+The letter must contain all pieces of information collected within the Freedom of Information form below.

 - The request must be specific, so that someone familiar with the subject matter can find the information.
 Otherwise, we may need to ask for clarification before proceeding with the request.